anitaposch/learn-bitcoin/manuscript/201-Arguments-against-Bitcoin.md

 >Only put as much money into bitcoin as you are willing to lose.
 If you can't sleep in times of depreciation, then you might hold too much of a risky asset like bitcoin.

-### No recourse
+### No Recourse

 _If you send bitcoin to the wrong address, they are lost.
 You can't get them back._

 Triple-check the address before you send bitcoin.
 You can't reverse a payment.
 As with fiat money, in case you bought something at an online store and return the product, it's the store's business responsibility to handle the bitcoin and send it back to you.
 However, a simple mistyping of an address should result in an error rather than lost funds, as addresses include integrity checks.

-### No safety net
+### No Safety Net

 _In developed regions of the world, bank account deposits (in Europe up to 100,000 euro) are insured.
 This is not the case with bitcoin._

 That's correct.
 If you self-custody your bitcoin, then you are solely responsible.
 There is no insurance.
 But be aware that, in case of a big financial crisis, these fiat insurances might not be able to pay you back anyhow.
 During the financial crisis in Cyprus in 2013, 47.5% of all bank deposits above 100,000 euro were seized.
 If you self-custody - nobody can seize your bitcoin.

 If we open our eyes and think of the rest of the world, where 2 billion people are unbanked and 80% of the world's population live in authoritarian states, the case for an uncensorable money such as bitcoin, where you are in control and not a bank, makes logical sense again.
-In those countries, you have no safety net at all, quite the opposite to the Bitcoin network.
+In those countries, where people have no safety net at all, the Bitcoin network can give security.

-### I can't afford to invest
+###  I Can't Afford to Invest
 _I can't buy one bitcoin, it's too expensive._

 That's ok, you don't have to.
 There is no minimum budget you need to use bitcoin.
 A bitcoin is divisible into extremely small units, much smaller than a cent.
 You can buy a fraction of a bitcoin and start to play around with 20 USD or less.

 You can also earn bitcoin, more about that in chapter 10.

-### Bitcoin will fail like the first internet companies
+### Bitcoin Will Fail Like the First Internet Companies

 _Bitcoin is new technology.
 It is the first of its kind.
 When we compare this with the first computer companies in the 1980s or the internet platforms of the dot com boom, almost none survived.
 Bitcoin was the first blockchain on the market, it might go the same route._